 Turner: In May 2006, two White Lion cubs were born - amidst tawny cubs - in the Umbabat Private Nature Reserve (neighbouring Timbavati).
 In October 2006, another two cubs were born at Tabby's Crossing in the Timbavati Reserve.
 Unfortunately, none of the white cubs - or their tawny siblings - survived.
 At the best of times, the survival rate of lion cubs to adulthood is only 20%.
 Trophy hunting in the region made it even less likely that the cubs would survive.
 One of the two dominant male lions of both prides that gave birth to the white cubs was trophy-hunted [reported in Sunday Independent, 28 May 2006].
-This increased the likelihood that a nomadic coalition killed the cubs.
-Between 2006 and 2015 there have been 15 births of White Lions to at least 4 different prides in the Timbavati-Umbabat-Klaserie Private Nature Reserves.
+This increased the likelihood that a nomadic coalition killedthe cubs.
+Between 2006 and 2015 there have been 15 births of White Lions to at least 4 different prides in the Timbavati-Umbabat-Klaserie Private Nature i) if both parents are tawny and carrying the white gene, they have a 25% chance of having white cubs: